Depression

 • Withdrawing from friends and extracurricular activities

-• Suicidal ideations or being consumed by the thought of dying
+• Suicidal ideation or being consumed by the thought of dying

 • Trouble focusing